Hamas-Israel Conflict: Premature Quadruplets Born in the Midst of War – The Heartbreaking Reality of a Mother’s Struggle

 Their father feels guilty

-Her premature baby, Tia, suffers from jaundice, which could lead to neurological damage, according to doctors.
+Her premature baby, Tia, suffers from jaundice, which might lead to neurological damage, according to doctors.
 “She must be breastfed to reduce the disease and my wife needs to eat foods that contain protein, but I cannot provide her with any,” lists the Gazan worker.

 The father spends his days outside trying to find “anything” to feed them, and above all avoiding making eye contact with his children so as not to “feel guilty”.